UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m4_reflection.md

 - Major implementations:
    Performance Improvements
     - Enabled caching for faster updates when loading plots and the summary card.
-    - Created a processed data file in binary format (geojson file and geoparquet).
+    - Created a processed data file in binary format (geoparquet).
     - Added a submit button to improve execution efficiency.

 - Minor implementations: